Islanderrobotics/irdatacleaning/README.md

 df: a pandas dataframe
-type: by defalult this variable will br set to ONEHOTENCODER if you with to use OrdinalEncoder you would set type to ordinalencoder then you can call the check method to make the corretions this method will return a pandas data frame. if you wish to compare the returned value to the original dataset you may call copy.
+type: by defalult this variable will br set to ONEHOTENCODER if you with to use OrdinalEncoder you would set type to ordinalencoder
+columns: when you have specific columns you want to be be corrected a specific way then import the column or column names to this variable and only those columns will get corrected they type you specificed then you can call the check method to make the corretions this method will return a pandas data frame if you wish to compare the returned value to the original dataset you may call copy
 ##FeatureScaler:
 this class is dessigned to make featur scaling very simple and begginer friendly. this class has 2 input arguments.